Infantry Weapons

 .30-Caliber Machine Gun

-The .30-caliber machine gun entry covers a model-unspecified crew-served automatic weapon recovered after the Battle of Marawi.
-Philippine reporting documented one such gun among weapons cleared from Marawi's former Main Battle Area and attributed recovered armaments there to Daesh-inspired Maute militants, while the public sources did not identify whether it was a Browning M1919-family weapon or another .30-caliber pattern.
+The .30-caliber machine gun entry covers model-unspecified crew-served automatic weapons recovered from IS-linked militant contexts in Mindanao.
+Philippine reporting documented one gun among weapons cleared from Marawi's former Main Battle Area after the 2017 Battle of Marawi, and a later Philippine Army-sourced report listed one .30 caliber machine gun recovered after a 2022 clash with Dawlah Islamiya-Maute Group members in Maguing, Lanao del Sur.
+The public sources did not identify whether either weapon was a Browning M1919-family gun or another .30-caliber pattern.

 Profile